mgua/my_blender_python/my_blender_python.md

 our packages subfolder via the sys.path.append statement)

+## identifying what to add to the packages folder

+Examine your code imports.
+From within blender, in the interactive console, try to import the modules and see if you get any error "no module named..."

+The modules for which the import fails are the ones you need to add

-## example: qrcode generation within blender
+## example 01: qrcode generation within blender

 Qrcode can be easily generated with python using qrcode package qrcode package depends on pil